ginger-gm/react-chessboardjs-wrapper/README.md

 ### Notes:

-- Changing all props **WITH THE EXCEPTION OF THE FOLLOWING** means a full recreation of the board (as only these are settable via the chessboard.js API)
+- Changing all props **WITH THE EXCEPTION OF THE FOLLOWING** means a full recreation of the board (as only these are settable via the chessboard.js API):
   - `animate`
   - `blackSquareColour`
   - `border`